3 Ways Video Analytics Improves a Retail Store’s Bottom Line

 Video content analytics can be done in real-time as well as on recorded footage.
 The software can be run on-board the cameras or on a central server, making VCA a versatile solution that will work for nearly any retail business, no matter the size.

-Security Analytics – Theft and Loss Prevention
+1. Theft & Loss Prevention

 One of the greatest difficulties in securing retail spaces is the prevention of theft and the apprehension of thieves when it does happen.
 Installing security cameras for retail stores has historically been a reactive solution – they’re used to identify the criminals after the fact – with one small exception.
 Retail video surveillance cameras can be installed in two ways: high- or low-visibility.
 Obvious security cameras help deter shoplifters and troublemakers – thieves think twice when they know they’re being watched.
 Unobtrusive cameras, on the other hand, don’t prevent theft – but they’re not as easily damaged, either.